Mulwor/note-app/rolling-scopes-school/tests/week-7/Linters, Formatters and Husky.md

 d) Disables quote conversion

 ---
-12. Which of the following Git hooks are not supported by Husky? (мультивыбор)
+12. Which of the following Git hooks are not supported by Husky?

 `a) pre-receive`
 `b) update`